-We have searched the web to find more HTML resources and activities for you.
+We have searched the web to find more HTML activities and resources for you.
 Check out the links below for free practice and exercise.

 - Hello World – At the bottom of the page you will find a green button that reads “Start Exercise”.
 The link can be accessed here.
 It is recommended that you read the lesson first before diving into this Activity.

 - W3Schools – W3Schools is a popular online learning site where more information and activities can be found.
 To access W3School for HTML activities, click here.